vethal/react-chat/README.md

 ```
 yarn build
 ```
 - **start:** This target can be used to run Node.js server in production.
-This will run indefinettely and will listen to default port 80.
+This will run indefinitely and will listen to default port 80.
 Fully functional fullstack app can be accessed through http://localhost or through the configured host.
 ```
 yarn start
 ```
 - **client:** This target can be used to build and bundle client side scripts to `'chat.min.js'` for development.
-This will run indefinettely and will listen to port 8080.
+This will run indefinitely and will listen to port 8080.
 React app can be accessed through http://localhost:8080/public or through the configured host.
 This target will also monitor for any change that happens to client side scripts.
 If a change detected, it will rebuild `'chat.min.js'` and its map file for debugging.
 ```
 yarn client
 ```
 - **server:** This target can be used to build and run Node.js server.
-This will run indefinettely and will listen to port 3000.
+This will run indefinitely and will listen to port 3000.
 Fully functional fullstack app can be accessed through http://localhost:3000  or through the configured host.
 ```
 yarn server
 ```